Stott leads Phillies to 6-4 comeback victory over Braves - WHIZ News

 Braves: RHP Kirby Yates (Tommy John surgery) is scheduled to make his fourth rehab appearance Wednesday at Triple-A Gwinnett.

-Phillies: OF Bryce Harper told reporters before the game that he did not have the pins removed from his broken left thumb during a doctor’s visit on Monday.
+Phillies: OF/DH Bryce Harper told reporters he did not have the pins removed from his broken left thumb during a doctor’s visit on Monday.
 The 2021 NL MVP will be re-evaluated next Monday.
 He expects to return at some point this season. … INF Jean Segura (broken right index finger) will begin a rehab assignment at Triple-A Lehigh Valley on Tuesday.
 Segura hasn’t played since getting injured on May 31.

 UP NEXT